 When I started the vegan recipe blog Little Miss Meat-Free back in 2013, I never dreamed that within a year I’d be teaching cooking classes, demonstrating at food festivals, working with a handful of well-known brands, and writing for a national magazine.

-I have since released 3 best-selling vegan cookbooks that help pave the way for the
+I have since released four best-selling vegan cookbooks, and my fifth book is released in July, that help pave the way for the

 let’s chat about vegan living